Reesekin/CSE412Project/README.md

 World Analytics Project by Tommy Thai, and Peter Kim.

+# Site Demo:
+You can access the site deployed on heroku at: https://worldanalytics.herokuapp.com/

 ## Prerequisites:
 * Installation of Node.js
 * Importation of the dumpfile